UDP areas of activities

 24 pusher tugs and self-propelled dry cargo vessels, as well as more than 200 units of non-self-propelled fleet, are in operation in 2023.
 A standard convoy consists of a pusher tug and six barges or a self-propelled dry cargo vessel and five barges.
 The weight of cargo in pushed convoys reaches 13000 tons when moving upstream and 7000-85000 tons when moving downstream.

-Since 2022, all of the UDP’s sea vessels have been equipped with a monitoring system which allows to control the vessel’s movements, fuel consumption and engine operation parameters online from the control centre in Izmail.
+All of the UDP’s sea vessels have been equipped with a monitoring system which allows to control the vessel’s movements, fuel consumption and engine operation parameters online from the control centre in Izmail.

 The company works directly with the cargo owners, without the involvement of any intermediary brokerage structures.